Mindblocks3/Mirage/doc/Articles/Guides/DataTypes.md

     - These will allocate garbage and will be instantiated new on the receiver every time they're sent.
 - Arrays of any of the above
     - Not supported with SyncVars or SyncLists
-- ArraySegments of any of the above
+- ReadOnlyMemorys of any of the above
     - Not supported with SyncVars or SyncLists

 ## Game Objects